Elliot-Nzei/TeachFlow/README.md

 - **Academics & Subjects**: Maintain a master list of all subjects offered by the school and assign them to specific classes.
 - **Gradebook**: A detailed grade management system for inputting and editing scores for continuous assessments (CAs) and exams.
 - **Attendance**: A simple interface for marking daily student attendance (Present, Absent, Late) for any class on any given day.
+- **Timetable**: An interactive tool for creating and managing weekly class schedules visually.
 - **AI Report Card Generator**: An intelligent tool that generates comprehensive report cards for individual students or entire classes.
 It includes AI-driven, personalized comments for teachers and principals.
 - **AI Lesson Note Generator**: A powerful assistant that creates detailed, NERDC-compliant lesson notes for any subject and class level, complete with objectives, activities, and evaluations.
 - **Secure Data Transfer**: A unique feature allowing users to securely transfer class data (including student rosters) to another registered user using a system-generated transfer code.